groepl/Take-Useful-Notes/README.md

 # History
 **11.01.2022**<br>
 - _Digital Sketchnotes_.
 My first book project.
-- Project stopped with v.31 to start new project.
+- Project stopped with v.33 and 184 pages to start new project.
 Focus shifted from visual notetaking to combine sketchnotes with Zettelkasten.

 **05.03.2022**